- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 If you’re like me, you find that you have to leave the house every time you want to enjoy a quality cappuccino.
 And that gets annoying.

 I would much rather brew my own at home—and truly enjoy it.
-Which is what the Rivo has brought to my life: delicious cappuccinos at home, in my pajamas (no muss, no fuss, no makeup) and I’m saving money in the long run.
+This is what the Rivo has brought to my life: delicious cappuccinos at home, in my pajamas (no muss, no fuss, no makeup) and I’m saving money in the long run.

 Important Espresso Machine Features